gordondhuang/mailing-service/README.md

-# GlobalHack Emailing API
+# Mass Emailing API
-This code will be used to send out mass emails to potential sponsors and participants in GlobalHack.
+This code will be used to send out mass emails.

 ## Setup
 1. Create a Nylas account on [Nylas](https://www.nylas.com/)